The drums in reggae music have always worked to give this amazing music its distinguishable sound.

 For example in the first bars of Bob Marley's classic song "Three Little Birds" you can here a timbale fill.

-Although the snare drum is common for many styles of music (rock, pop, jazz, metal, orchestral), a snare drum that is tuned very high and removing the snares (the wires below it that give it a buzzing sound) can also be mistaken for a timbale.
+Although the snare drum is common for MANY styles of music (rock, pop, jazz, metal, orchestral), a snare drum that is tuned very high and has its snares removed (recall that snares are the wires below it that gives it's sound a buzzy characteristic) can also be mistaken for a timbale.

 The snare is typically played along with the bass drum on the third beat.
 The snare hit is usually hit by doing a rim-shot.
 A rim-shot is where the snare head and the rim of the drum are hit at the exact same time which can offer a sharper attack, which when the snare drum is tuned high, can sound like a timbale.